jdpaul123/Desserts/README.md

 Null values from the API are filtered out in the DataService method getDessertDetails(for:).

-The app builds on the latest version of Xcode (15.1) and Swift (5.9)
+The app utalizes SwiftUI and builds on the latest version of Xcode (15.1) and Swift (5.9)

 ## Features exceeding requirements: